 - Great night videos

 - Moderate blurring on pictures with movement

-The Force 10 has completely taken the 2016 trail camera market by storm.
-Incredible speed and battery life, mixed in with a camera that costs $110 has made this one of the best values you can currently buy.
+The Force 10 has completely taken the trail camera market by storm.
+Incredible speed and battery life, mixed in with a camera that costs $110 have made this one of the best values you can currently buy.